Data Driven Web Design: How to Build Better-Performing B2B Websites

 So if you see readers jumping ship early, you may want to ask:

 • Is the text skimmable? > Readers online want information fast.
 If they have to work too hard to read your content, they might leave.
-This doesn’t mean that the best web content is short.
+This doesn’t mean the best web content is short.
 Instead, it means that great web content is easy to digest.

 If you break up your content into shorter paragraphs, organize it clearly with headers and subheaders, provide links to different sections on the page so readers can locate the information they want, and provide helpful visuals like infographics, videos, screenshots, and illustrations, readers are more likely to stick around.